vamshipv/NLP-Project/README.md

 ---

 ### 9. Test Cases

 The system includes a set of test cases to validate the summarization functionality.
-These tests cover various product queries and aspects, ensuring that the summarization logic works as expected across different scenarios.
+These tests ensure the logic works as expected across various scenarios:

+- **Product matching:**
+  Validated that the retrieved chunks match the product in the query.
+- **Summary alignment:**
+  Ensured that the summary reflects only retrieved content.
+- **Aspect-based summarization:**
+  Ensured that the summary focuses on aspects without any unrelated information.
+- **Sentiment classification:**
+  Validated label accuracy in positive, negative, and neutral reviews.
+- **Edge cases:**
+  Checked system behavior for:
+  - Non-summary queries like comparisons or suggestions.
+  - Non-existent products.
+  - Products with few or no reviews, ensuring the system refuses to generate summaries to prevent hallucinations.

 ---